Live Shipping Rates

 To create the service you’ll have to specify the name of the service and callback url, that will return us shipping rates.
 We validate the callback when it is being created by sending test request to it.
-Test requests contain header X-Shipping-Service: 1.
+Test requests contain header X-Shipping-Service-Test-Request: 1.

 To check it the request was really sent by API2Cart, compare header signature X-Shipping-Service-Signature

 The signature is built based on all headers that start with X-Shipping-Service, except for X-Shipping-Service-Signature.